1. Two Ways to Live

 The Ego Rejects Facts

 The ego cannot see how the internal and external are connected.
-For Krishnamurti, these two are inseparable; they are one movement, with the inner creating the outer and the outer creating the inner.
+For Krishnamurti, however, these two are inseparable; they are one movement, with the inner creating the outer and the outer creating the inner.

 Time Is an Illusion